Brisbane Lions: Mascot

 The Lions' Mascot Manor representative and club mascot was Bernie "Gabba" Vegas until 2015 when Roy the Lion (named Roy after the nickname for Fitzroy fans) replaced him as mascot.
-In 2021 the club unveiled their Lioness mascot Auroara.
+In 2021 the club unveiled their Lioness mascot Aurora.

 Songs

 The club's team song, "The Pride of Brisbane Town", is based on the Fitzroy Football Club song written by ex-Fitzroy player Bill Stephen, and is sung to the music of "La Marseillaise", the French national anthem.

-In recent seasons at the request of the playing group certain songs were chosen by the players to be played in the Gabba when they scored a goal, over time the songs such as John Denver’s song Country Roads became favourites of the Lions fans who would sing the song in the event that Charlie Cameron would score a goal over time these songs became synonymous with the Lions fans in general as this was largely a first for AFL clubs.
+In recent seasons at the request of the playing group certain songs were chosen by the players to be played in the Gabba when they scored a goal, over time the songs such as John Denver's song Country Roads became favourites of the Lions fans who would sing the song in the event that Charlie Cameron would score a goal over time these songs became synonymous with the Lions fans in general as this was largely a first for AFL clubs.

 In 2025 at the AFL Grand Final goal songs would be played at the MCG for the first time ever as both the Lions and Geelong have them although only the Lions fans sung them.

+Home Ground

+The Gabba has been the primary home ground of the Brisbane Lions since 1997.
+The Lions will permanently move their home ground and shift their home matches to Brisbane Stadium in 2033.

 Training base

 Springfield Central Stadium serves as both the training base of the Brisbane Lions and the home ground of Brisbane's AFLW team.

 Between 1997 and 2022, the club trained out of the Gabba during the football season.
 The club's administrative and indoor training facilities were also located in the stadium.
-Due to the cricket season in the summer which is during the off-season for the Lions, the club was required to train at alternative locations over the years, this has included the University of Queensland campus, Leyshon Park in Yeronga, Giffin Park in Coorparoo, Moreton Bay Central Sports Complex in Burpengary and elsewhere, meaning the club lacked a dedicated and permanent home year-round.
+Due to the cricket season in the summer which is during the off-season for the Lions, the club was required to train at alternative locations over the years, this has included the University of Queensland campus, Leyshon Park in Yeronga, Giffin Park in Coorparoo, Moreton Bay Central Sports Complex in Burpengary, South Pine Sports Complex in Brendale and elsewhere, meaning the club lacked a dedicated and permanent home year-round.
 In 2020 the club announced that it would move its training and administrative facilities into Springfield Central Stadium (known for ground-sponsorship purposes as Brighton Homes Arena), an 8,000-capacity high-class facility in Ipswich that enables the club to base itself in the single location and play reserve-grade and AFLW matches at the one location.
 The Lions moved into the facility in October 2022.